 - 1. To learn object oriented program concepts and fundamentals of Java Programming. - 2.
 To understand the concepts of classes and objects in Java Programming. - 3.
 To learn the concepts of classes and objects in Java Programming. - 4.
-To understand the concepts of exceptional handling in Java Programming. - 5.
-To learn the concepts of multithreading in Java Programming.
+To understand the concepts of exceptional handling in Java Programming.

-Course Outcomes: After successful completion of the course the student will be able to CO1 Apply the fundamental concepts of Java programming language including variables, data types, control structures, and methods.
-CO2 Use the concepts of classes, objects, members of a class and the relationships them to write a code for finding the solution to specific problems.
-Demonstrate how to extend java classes and achieve reusability using Inheritance CO3 and Interfaces.
-Apply the concepts of Exceptional handling to develop efficient and error free CO4 CO5 Construct robust and faster programmed solutions to problems using the concept of Multithreading.
+5. To learn the concepts of multithreading in Java Programming.
+Cours Course Outcomes: After successful completion of the course the student will be able to CO1 Apply the fundamental concepts of Java programming language including variables, data types, control structures, and methods.
+CO2 Use the concepts of classes, objects, members of a class and the relationships among them to write a code for finding the solution to specific problems.
+CO3 Demonstrate how to extend java classes and achieve reusability using Inheritance and Interfaces.
+CO4 Apply the concepts of Exceptional handling to develop efficient and error free codes.
+CO5 Construct robust and faster programmed solutions to problems using the concept of Multithreading.

-Unit I Fundamentals of Java 6 hrs

-Overview of procedure and object-oriented Programming, Open Source Platform Features of Java Language.
-Introduction to the principles of OOP: Classes, Objects, Abstraction, Encapsulation, Inheritance, Polymorphism.
-Keywords, Data types, Variables, Operators, Expressions.
+Unit I Fundamentals of Java 6 hrs Overview Overview of procedure and object-oriented Programming, Open Source Platform Features of Java L of Java Language.
+Introduction to the principles of OOP : Classes, Objects, Abstraction, Encapsul ation, Inheritance, Polymorphism.
+Keywords, Data types, Variables, Opera ators, Expression ons.
 Control Statements and Iteration Statements.
+Unit II Classes, Objects, Arrays and Strings 6 hrs